Nearly three quarters of people may think that the Fed’s recent decision to cut interest rates was politically motivated, a recent survey shows.

 Rises in income are now similar to the inflation rate, but people are starting from a deficit because of years of high inflation, Crider said.

-He advises clients to allocate some of their assets to bitcoin, he noted.
+Crider said he advises clients to allocate some of their assets to bitcoin.

 “All said, disinflation is not the same as deflation, and to pretend otherwise is gaslighting 99 percent of the population who are feeling the resounding impact of a broken money in their pocketbook week after week,” he said.
 “We address this issue by discussing, at a base level, what is money and why the money system is broken.
 Because of the broken money system, we have clients allocate to bitcoin.”